sidbhatt11/DocxReader/README.md

 <p>You may not want to read the following part..</p>
 Why did I develop this script ?

 I was bored in the class and had two project submissions pending.
-So I made this script in less than an hour and used the same for both the submissions. :=D
+So I made this script in less than an hour and used the same for both the submissions. :-D

 What did I do ?